Answer / firstname.lastname@example.org

 |Is This Answer Correct ?||2 Yes||0 No|

-What is the smoke testing and sanity testing..?what is the difference?
+what is mean by funtionality testing and performance testing,and what is the difference?